andrewkgs/PDSA/hw7/README.md

 ## Assignment 7-1: NewBST

-Finding a given node x's inorder predecessor, successor can be useful sometimes.
-Yet they are not implemented in Class BST in algs4.jar, let's do it ourselves. <br/>
+Finding a given node x's inorder predecessors and successors is useful in many applications.
+However, they are not implemented in Class BST from algs4.jar, Let's do it by ourselves. <br/>

 In this assignment, you need to implement a class "NewBST.java". <br/>

-Try to inherit BST.java in algs4.jar so you can find a node x's predecessor, successor.
-As the API below:
+Try to inherit BST.java in algs4.jar so you can find a node x's predecessor, successors, following the API below:

 ```
 public class NewBST<Key extends Comparable<Key>, Value> extends BST{